 Graduate Employee Teaching Support

 Graduate employees are vital to UO’s teaching culture.
-TEP supports graduate students in their various teaching roles through consultations, department discussions, workshops, and unique GE programs.
+TEP supports graduate students in their various teaching roles through consultations, workshops, and unique GE programs like the Graduate Teaching Initiative and the International GE Student Success Series.

 Ongoing GE Support